JosePabloGFnl/Prize-Collecting-Travelling-Salesman-Problem/README.md

 This repo is focused on solving the prize collecting travelling salesman problem with two constructive heuristics.

+For the inputs used in the heuristics, a file names genetaor.jl is executed with respective parameters to generate a set of cities.

 The one shown in the heuristic_1.jl file is based on a Nearest Neighbor-type approach.

 As for the one in the heuristic_2.jl file is based the Cheapest Insertion heuristic.

+Both heuristics use Utils.jl to calculate the minimum profit to be used in the while loop.

+Afterwards, experimental_results.jl is executed to store the results into a dataframe.

+This is all executed n times for the given iterations.

 The parameters used for x and y axis positions as well as prizes were based on the following paper: